DragoiAnca0404/FE_App_Scores/README.md

 Short description:

+The Sports Score Management App is a platform to manage sports scores for teams, players, and matches.
+It offers two user roles—Admin and User—with distinct features.
+Admins can add new scores, create teams, manage users, and oversee match activities, while users can view scores, matches, and personal activities.
+The app ensures secure authentication and role-based authorization using Bearer tokens, with key modules like login, registration, password reset, score viewing, and team creation.
+It’s an efficient solution for managing live or historical sports data with real-time updates and ease of access.

 •	For login, registration, password resets, and two-factor authentication with e-mail code delivery, I used Microsoft Identity.

 • After successful authentication, the token is returned and stored in local storage.